d3cline/aye-aye-foundation/readme.md

 # Aye-Aye Software Foundation

 ## **Introduction**
 The **Aye-Aye Software Foundation** is a community-driven initiative dedicated to building practical, adaptable, and open-source solutions for the modern digital economy.
+Setting standards of quality.
 Inspired by the aye-aye, a misunderstood and resilient creature, our mission is to create tools that are as unique and durable as our namesake.

 ---